-The Major Collaborative Research Initiative on Global Suburbanisms: Governance, Land and Infrastructure in the 21st Century is holding an international workshop on Building and Re-Building the Urban Periphery in Istanbul, Turkey, December 10-12, 2015.
+The Major Collaborative Research Initiative on Global Suburbanisms: Governance, Land and Infrastructure in the 21st Century held an international workshop on Building and Re-Building the Urban Periphery in Istanbul, Turkey, December 10-12, 2015.

-The workshop specifically is designed to address the political economies of large scale housing projects in the peripheries of the world’s cities.
-The event/project is about the various ways in which peripheral urban housing projects are being built and re-vitalized.
+The workshop was designed to address the political economies of large scale housing projects in the peripheries of the world’s cities.
+It looked at various ways in which peripheral urban housing projects are being built and revitalized.

 Istanbul is also a geographical bridge between West Asia, North Africa and Europe, both historically and currently.
 We therefore would consider Istanbul to be at several intersections of theory, history and geography.

-The workshop will bring together leading Turkish and global researchers and activists on peripheral housing and settlement as well as social activism around housing, displacement and re-settlement with members of the MCRI research team to discuss how inter-referenced forms of urbanism are used to a) build peripheral large scale housing estates and b) manage those estates over time, in times of re-vitalization, shrinkage, population change, environmental challenges and economic crisis.
+The workshop brought together leading Turkish and global researchers, activists, and members of the MCRI research team to discuss how inter-referenced forms of urbanism are used to a) build peripheral large scale housing estates and b) manage those estates over time, in times of revitalization, shrinkage, population change, environmental challenges and economic crisis.

-The event opens with a tour of Istanbul’s periphery and a keynote by Mustafa Dikeç (Ecole d’Urbanisme de Paris) on The Political Challenge of the Urban Periphery.
-This will be followed by two days of presentations by international and local experts.
-The program for the workshop can be downloaded here.
+The event opened with a tour of Istanbul’s periphery and a keynote by Mustafa Dikeç (Ecole d’Urbanisme de Paris) on The Political Challenge of the Urban Periphery.
+This was followed by two days of presentations by international and local experts.

-The event has been supported financially by the Social Sciences and Humanities Research Council (SSHRC) through the MCRI Global Suburbanisms, by the York Research Chair in Global Suburban Studies and by local host institutions Istanbul Kültür University and Mimar Sinan University.
+The event was supported financially by the Social Sciences and Humanities Research Council (SSHRC) through the MCRI Global Suburbanisms, by the York Research Chair in Global Suburban Studies and by local host institutions Istanbul Kültür University and Mimar Sinan University.